Simply Business homepage

 Ever get an email that looks a little fishy?
 Chances are, it’s a phishing scam.
 Email accounts are inundated with phishing scams, and they are among the most damaging and widespread threats facing small businesses.

 Usually, an attacker pretends to be a trusted contact asking for personal information or login credentials.
-They may entice the unsuspecting user to click a link — after which the user’s computer gets infected with malware.
+They may entice the unsuspecting user to click a link — after which the user’s computer becomes infected with malware.

 2. Malware attacks.

-Malware is an umbrella term for malicious code that hackers create to gain access to networks, steal data, or destroy data on computers.
+Malware is an umbrella term for malicious code that hackers create to gain access to networks, steal information, or destroy data on computers.
 If you click on a phishing email or a harmful download, it can damage your device and give attackers a back door to your data.

 3. Viruses.